MakeSchool-Tutorials/Makestagram-Swift-Part2/P20-Friend-Search/content.md

 > <video width="100%" height="400pt" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/SearchBarConstraints_small.mov" type="video/mp4">
 >
 > Remember that the last step is to use the shortkey _⌘⌥=_ to update the frame according to its new constraints.
+Do this each time you finish adding a component in the steps below.

 ##Adding a Table View